-You can keep that knowledge and move on or continue with the rest — this post can be a fun read on a slow day.
+You can keep that knowledge and move on.
+Or better yet, stay and continue with the rest — this post can be a fun read on a slow news day.

 What is dBi

-To understand dBi, we first need to understand dB or decibel.
+To understand dBi, we first need to understand dB or decibels.
 Again, I detailed it in this post on dBm and Wi-Fi signal strength, but here’s the gist:

 - dB is a logarithmic measurement.
 It doesn’t increase or decrease consistently but spirally.